open-policy-agent/opa/docs/content/docs/deployments.md

 This section shows how to quickly deploy OPA on top of Kubernetes to try it out.

+> If you are interested in using OPA to enforce admission control policies in
+> Kubernetes, see the [Kubernetes Admission Control
+> Tutorial](../kubernetes-admission-control) and [Kubernetes Admission Control
+> Guide](../guides-kubernetes-admission-control) pages.

 > These steps assume Kubernetes is deployed with [minikube](https://github.com/kubernetes/minikube).
 If you are using a different Kubernetes provider, the steps should be similar.
 You may need to use a different Service configuration at the end.

 First, create a ConfigMap containing a test policy.
-The test policy will define a blacklist that rejects:

-* Objects missing a 'customer' label.
-* Pods referring to images outside the corporate registry.

 In this case, the policy file does not contain sensitive information so it's fine to store as a ConfigMap.
 If the file contained sensitive information, then